finos/legend-studio/README.md

 ## Getting started

-Make sure you have SDLC and Engine servers running.
-If you don't have these servers [setup to run locally](https://legend.finos.org/docs/installation/maven-install-guide#installation-steps), you can make use of [this Docker compose project](https://github.com/finos/legend/tree/master/installers/docker-compose/legend-studio-dev) to quickly set them up.
+Make sure you have _at least_ SDLC and Engine servers running.
+To quickly set these up, use our development [Docker compose](https://github.com/finos/legend/tree/master/installers/docker-compose/legend-studio-dev).
+If you need to debug and code on the backend at the same time, follow [this guide](./fixtures/legend-docker-setup/studio-dev-setup/README.md) to set them up using `maven`.

-Make sure you have `Yarn` installed.
+Last but not least, make sure you have `Yarn` installed.
 Run the following commands in order.

 ```bash
   yarn install